Furlough and the Events Industry: Part 2

 Self-employed trading profits must also be less than £50,000 and more than half of income generated from self-employment.

-• Those eligible for the scheme were contacted by HMRC in May 2020.
+• HMRC contacted those eligible for the scheme in May 2020.

 • Individuals who have not submitted a self-assessment tax return for 2018-19 must have submitted this by 23 April 2020 or they will simply be completely ineligible for coverage.
 There is no mention of any leeway in the Guidance Note so this is being presented as a hard stop date.